Does this sound familiar?

 • How often will the course content be released?

 You will have access to the entire course from the first day.
-However, to get the most out of it, you are strongly encouraged to spend a full week on each module and not "work ahead".
+However, to get the most out of it, you are strongly encouraged to spend at least a full week on each module and not "work ahead".
 This will allow you to work through the lessons at an easy pace and become familiar with each "foundation" of mindfulness meditation and related practices before moving on to the next one.

 • How are the lessons formatted?